-Name Age Position with ViaSat Mark D. Dankberg Age 53 Chairman of the Board and Chief Executive Officer Richard A. Baldridge 50 President and Chief Operating Officer Steve Estes 53 Vice PresidentHuman Resources Kevin J. Harkenrider 53 Vice PresidentOperations Steven R. Hart 55 Vice President and Chief Technical Officer Keven K. Lippert 36 Vice PresidentGeneral Counsel and Secretary Mark J. Miller 48 Vice President and Chief Technical Officer Brandon L. Nixon 45 Vice PresidentCommercial Networks Ronald G. Wangerin 41 Vice President and Chief Financial Officer Robert W. Johnson 58 Director B. Allen Lay 73 Director Jeffrey M. Nash 60 Director John P. Stenbit 68 Director Michael B. Targoff 64 Director Harvey P. White 74 Director
+Name Age Position with ViaSat Mark D. Dankberg 54 Chairman and Chief Executive Officer Richard A. Baldridge 50 President and Chief Operating Officer H. Stephen Estes 54 Vice President-Human Resources Kevin J. Harkenrider 53 Vice President-Operations Steven R. Hart 55 Vice President and Chief Technical Officer Keven K. Lippert 36 Vice President-General Counsel and Secretary Mark J. Miller 49 Vice President and Chief Technical Officer Ronald G. Wangerin 42 Vice President and Chief Financial Officer Robert W. Johnson 59 Director B. Allen Lay 74 Director Jeffrey M. Nash 61 Director John P. Stenbit 69 Director Michael B. Targoff 65 Director Harvey P. White 75 Director

 Mark D. Dankberg is a founder of ViaSat and has served as Chairman of the Board and Chief Executive Officer of ViaSat since its inception in May 1986.
 Mr. Dankberg also serves as a director of TrellisWare Technologies, Inc., a privately-held subsidiary of ViaSat that develops advanced signal processing technologies for communication applications.
 Mr. Dankberg is a director and member of the audit committee of REMEC, Inc., which is now in dissolution.
-In addition, Mr. Dankberg serves on the advisory board of Minnetronix, Inc. a privately-held medical device and design company.
-Prior to founding ViaSat, he was Assistant Vice President of M/ A-COM Linkabit, a manufacturer of satellite telecommunications equipment, from 1979 to 1986, and Communications Engineer for Rockwell International Corporation from 1977 to 1979.
+In addition, Mr. Dankberg serves on the advisory board of Minnetronix, Inc., a privately-held medical device and design company.
+Prior to founding ViaSat, he was Assistant Vice President of M/A-COM Linkabit, a manufacturer of satellite telecommunications equipment, from 1979 to 1986, and Communications Engineer for Rockwell International Corporation from 1977 to 1979.
 Mr. Dankberg holds B.S.E.E. and M.E.E. degrees from Rice University.

 Richard A. Baldridge joined ViaSat in April 1999 as Vice President and Chief Financial Officer.
 From September 2000 to August 2002, Mr. Baldridge served as Executive Vice President, Chief Operating Officer and Chief Financial Officer.
 He currently serves as President and Chief Operating Officer of ViaSat.
 Prior to joining ViaSat, Mr. Baldridge served as Vice President and General Manager of Raytheon Corporation's Training Systems Division from January 1998 to April 1999.
 From June 1994 to December 1997, Mr. Baldridge served as Chief Operating Officer, Chief Financial Officer and Vice President - Finance and Administration for Hughes Information Systems and Hughes Training Inc., prior to their acquisition by Raytheon in 1997.
 Mr. Baldridge's other experience includes various senior financial management roles with General Dynamics Corporation.
-Mr. Baldridge also serves as a director of Jobs for America's Graduates.
 Mr. Baldridge holds a B.S. degree in Business Administration, with an emphasis in Information Systems, from New Mexico State University.

-Steve Estes first became part of the ViaSat team with the acquisition of several commercial divisions of Scientific-Atlanta in April 2000.
+H. Stephen Estes first became part of the ViaSat team with the acquisition of several commercial divisions of Scientific-Atlanta in April 2000.
 Mr. Estes served as Vice President and General Manager of the Antenna Systems group from 2000 to 2003.
 From 2003 to 2005, he served as a co-founder of an entrepreneurial startup.
-In September 2005, Mr. Estes rejoined ViaSat as Vice President Human Resources.
+In September 2005, Mr. Estes rejoined ViaSat as Vice President - Human Resources.
 Mr. Estes began his career as an electrical design engineer, moving into various management positions in engineering, program management, sales and marketing, and general management for companies that included Scientific-Atlanta, Loral (now part of L-3), and AEL Cross Systems (now part of BAE).
 Mr. Estes holds a B.S. degree in Mathematics and an Electrical Engineering degree from Georgia Tech, along with an M.B.A. degree focused on finance and marketing.